-(3) Each voting member appointed to a Council by the Secretary in accordance with paragraphs (2) and (5) shall serve for a term of 3 years; except that the Secretary may designate a shorter term if necessary to provide for balanced expiration to terms of office.
+- (3) Each voting member appointed to a Council by the Secretary in accordance with paragraphs (2) and (5) shall serve for a term of 3 years; except that the Secretary may designate a shorter term if necessary to provide for balanced expiration to terms of office.
 No member appointed after January 1, 1986, may serve more than three consecutive terms.
-Any term in which an individual was appointed to replace a member who left office during the term shall not be counted in determining the number of consecutive terms served by that Council member.

-(4) Successors to the voting members of any Council shall be appointed in the same manner as the original voting members.
+Any term in which an individual was appointed to replace a member who left office during the term shall not be counted in determining the number of consecutive terms served by that Council member. - (4) Successors to the voting members of any Council shall be appointed in the same manner as the original voting members.
 Any individual appointed to fill a vacancy occurring prior to the expiration of any term of office shall be appointed for the remainder of that term.

-(5) (A) The Secretary shall appoint to the Pacific Council one representative of an Indian tribe with Federally recognized fishing rights from California, Oregon, Washington, or Idaho from a list of not less than 3 individuals submitted by the tribal governments.
-The Secretary, in consultation with the Secretary of the Interior and tribal governments, shall establish by regulation the procedure for submitting a list under this subparagraph.

-(B) Representation shall be rotated among the tribes taking into consideration--

-(i) the qualifications of the individuals on the list referred to in subparagraph (A),

-(ii) the various rights of the Indian tribes involved and judicial cases that set forth how those rights are to be exercised, and

-(iii) the geographic area in which the tribe of the representative is located.

-(C) A vacancy occurring prior to the expiration of any term shall be filled in the same manner as set out in subparagraphs (A) and (B), except that the Secretary may use the list from which the vacating representative was chosen.

-(6) The Secretary may remove for cause any member of a Council required to be appointed by the Secretary in accordance with paragraphs (2) or (5) if--

-(A) the Council concerned first recommends removal by not less than two-thirds of the members who are voting members and submits such removal recommendation to the Secretary in writing together with a statement of the basis for the recommendation; or

-(B) the member is found by the Secretary, after notice and an opportunity for a hearing in accordance with section 554 of title 5, United States Code, to have committed an act prohibited by section 307(1)(O).
+- (5) (A) The Secretary shall appoint to the Pacific Council one representative of an Indian tribe with Federally recognized fishing rights from California, Oregon, Washington, or Idaho from a list of not less than 3 individuals submitted by the tribal governments.
+The Secretary, in consultation with the Secretary of the Interior and tribal governments, shall establish by regulation the procedure for submitting a list under this subparagraph. - (B) Representation shall be rotated among the tribes taking into consideration- - (i) the qualifications of the individuals on the list referred to in subparagraph (A), - (ii) the various rights of the Indian tribes involved and judicial cases that set forth how those rights are to be exercised, and - (iii) the geographic area in which the tribe of the representative is located. - (C) A vacancy occurring prior to the expiration of any term shall be filled in the same manner as set out in subparagraphs (A) and (B), except that the Secretary may use the list from which the vacating representative was chosen. - (D) The tribal representative appointed under subparagraph (A) may designate as an alternate, during the period of the representative's term, an individual knowledgeable concerning tribal rights, tribal law, and the fishery resources of the geographical area concerned. - (6) The Secretary may remove for cause any member of a Council required to be appointed by the Secretary in accordance with paragraphs (2) or (5) if- - (A) the Council concerned first recommends removal by not less than two-thirds of the members who are voting members and submits such removal recommendation to the Secretary in writing together with a statement of the basis for the recommendation; or - (B) the member is found by the Secretary, after notice and an opportunity for a hearing in accordance with section 554 of title 5, United States Code, to have committed an act prohibited by section 307(1)(O).

-(c) NONVOTING MEMBERS.--
+(c) NONVOTING MEMBERS.-

-(1) The nonvoting members of each Council shall be:

-(A) The regional or area director of the United States Fish and Wildlife Service for the geographical area concerned, or his designee.

-(B) The commander of the Coast Guard district for the geographical area concerned, or his designee; except that, if two Coast Guard districts are within such geographical area, the commander designated for such purpose by the commandant of the Coast Guard.

-(C) The Executive Director of the Marine Fisheries Commission for the geographical area concerned, if any, or his designee.

-(D) One representative of the Department of State designated for such purpose by the Secretary of State, or his designee.

-(2) The Pacific Council shall have one additional nonvoting member who shall be appointed by, and serve at the pleasure of, the Governor of Alaska.
+- (1) The nonvoting members of each Council shall be: - (A) The regional or area director of the United States Fish and Wildlife Service for the geographical area concerned, or his designee. - (B) The commander of the Coast Guard district for the geographical area concerned, or his designee; except that, if two Coast Guard districts are within such geographical area, the commander designated for such purpose by the commandant of the Coast Guard. - (C) The Executive Director of the Marine Fisheries Commission for the geographical area concerned, if any, or his designee. - (D) One representative of the Department of State designated for such purpose by the Secretary of State, or his designee. - (2) The Pacific Council shall have one additional nonvoting member who shall be appointed by, and serve at the pleasure of, the Governor of Alaska.